-- (v) Such other violations similar to the foregoing. - (b) The following are considered major violations: - (i) Violation of capitalization requirements of a Trading Participant, subject to SEC Memorandum Circular No. 16 Series 2004 and the provision of Article VIII of this rules; - (ii) Violation of the Ethical Standards Rule; - (iii) Violation of the Code of Conduct and Professional Ethics for Traders and Salesmen; - (iv) Violation of SRC Rule 49.2 on Customer Protection Reserves and Custody of Securities other than the violation set out in subparagraph (ii) of Section (3) (a) of this Article XII; - (v) Making untrue statements or the omission of any material fact required or necessary to be stated in CAIF, reports, records, books and documents submitted to CMIC for such not to be misleading; and - (vi) Such other violations similar to the foregoing. - (c) All violations other than those mentioned in paragraphs (a) and (b) shall be considered minor violations of the Securities Laws. - Section 4.
+- (vi) Such other violations similar to the foregoing. - (b) The following are considered minor violations: - (i) Violation of capitalization requirements of a Trading Participant, subject to SEC Memorandum Circular No. 16 Series 2004 and the provision of Article VIII of this rules, other than the violation of Article VIII-A, Section 1 of the latter; - (ii) Violation of the Ethical Standards Rule; - (iii) Violation of the Code of Conduct and Professional Ethics for Traders and Salesmen; - (iv) Violation of the Customer Protection Rule, SRC Rule 49.2 on Customer Protection Reserves and Custody of Securities other than the violation set out in subparagraph (ii) of Section (3) (a) of this Article XII: - (v) Making untrue statements or the omission of any material fact required or necessary to be stated in CAIF, reports, records, books and documents submitted to CMIC for such not to be misleading; and - (vi) All violations other than those mentioned in paragraph (a) Section 3 of Article XII.

+Section 4.
 Types of Sanctions.
+CMIC or the CMIC Board may impose the following disciplinary sanctions for violations of the Securities Laws by a Trading Participant in accordance with the following:

+(a) Major Violations

-CMIC or the CMIC Board may impose the following disciplinary sanctions for violations of the Securities Laws by a Trading Participant in accordance with the following: - (a) Grave Violations - (i) First violation Written reprimand and fine in the amount of at least Php25,000.00 but not exceeding Php200,000.00; - (ii) Second violation Denial of (1) the exercise of the Trading Right and (2) access to the facilities and systems of the Exchange; - (iii) Third and subsequent violations Bar the erring Trading Participant from entry to or employment in or any kind of commercial association with the Exchange or other Trading Participant. - (b) Major Violations
+- (i) First violation Written reprimand and fine in the amount of at least Php50,000.00 but not exceeding Php400,000.00; - (ii) Second violation Fine of at least Php400,000.00 but not exceeding Php800,000.00 with a warning that a repetition of the same will merit the penalty of suspension; - (iii) Third Permanent denial of (1) the exercise of the Trading Right and (2) access to the facilities and systems of the Exchange, (3) with a recommendation to the SEC for the revocation of the license of the Trading Participant. - (b) Minor Violations

-- (i) First violation Fine of at least Php10,000.00 but not more than P30,000.00; - (ii) Second violation Fine of at least Php30,000.00 but not more than P50,000.00; - (iii) Third violation Fine of at least Php50,000.00 but not more than P75,000.00; - (iv) Fourth and subsequent violations Fine of at least Php75,000.00.
+- (i) First violation Fine of at least Php20,000.00 but not more than Php60,000.00; - (ii) Second violation Fine of at least Php60,000.00 but not more than Php100,000.00; - (iii) Third violation Fine of at least Php100,000.00 but not more than Php150,000.00; - (iv) Fourth and subsequent violations Fine of at least Php150,000.00 but not more than Php300,000.00.